 Broken children lead to broken adults and broken windows.

 Standing in line at the Children's Court Cafeteria, see Mom, 15, holding her baby.
 Behind her are Grandma, 30, and Great Grandma, 45.
+They may have been in the juvenile justice system their entire lives.
 Who will stop this, if not we?
 And when will it stop, if not now?

-In the Juvenile Justice Courts, 10 to 20% Agreement Rates were leading to Exit Orders that were so devoid of details and sometimes even contradictory that they were actually making coparents' conflicts worse.
+Without mediation, Exit Orders are often so so devoid of details and sometimes even contradictory that they can actually make co-parents' conflicts worse.

 We said, There's got to be a better way, and we will prove it.

-Our 95% agreement rate, proven over four years, is changing the way courts look at their Assisted Dispute Resolution (ADR) service offerings.
+Our 95% agreement rate, proven over four years, is changing the way courts look at settlement.

 It is time to fund peace.

 If we want to have exceptional peacemakers healing the heart of social conflict, we need to make it possible for them to work, live, and survive as peacemakers.